Bi-State Area Information

 Where is the Bi-State?

 The Bi-State area occurs along the California-Nevada border, it covers an area approximately 170-miles long and up to 60 miles wide.
-It includes portions of five counties in western Nevada: Douglas, Lyon, Carson City, Mineral, and Esmeralda; and three counties in eastern California: Alpine, Mono, and Inyo.
+It includes portions of five counties in western Nevada: Douglas, Lyon, Mineral, Carson City, and Esmeralda; and three counties in eastern California: Alpine, Mono, and Inyo.
 Land ownership is composed of federal, state, county, tribal and private lands.

 What is the Bi-State Sage-Grouse?

 The Bi-State sage-grouse (BSSG) is a genetically unique meta-population of greater sage-grouse, known as a distinct population segment (DPS), that lives in the far southwestern limit of the species’ range in the Bi-State area.
 This genetic distinction may be the result of natural geologic events and subsequent long-term geographic isolation based on prevailing physiographic and habitat conditions.
+Learn more about the Bi-State Sage-Grouse here.

 What are the threats to Bi-State sage-grouse populations and its habitats?